Consequential Loss Clause: Everything You Need to Know

 Often times, in commercial real estate, one party may insist that the contract has a consequential loss exclusion clause.
 In the situation, the other party will want to determine if there are certain exceptions that should be made regarding that clause.
 It also not uncommon for those types of exclusion clauses to exist within construction contracts.
 After all, a contractor may not want to be, “on the hook” for new apartment building not being able to open, thus resulting in loss of income for the landlord, because of inclement weather hindering the contractor’s ability to complete the job on time.

 If you need help with consequential loss clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.